 The crispy corn taco shells have fewer carbs than the soft corn or the flour shells and account for most of the carbs in the meal.
 The fajitas and pico de gallo provide extra veggies, and feel free to add the hot salsa if you like it.

-Chipotle salad, Chicken, Fajitas, Black Beans, Pico, Corn, Green Salsa, Sour Cream, Cheese (55 g)
+Chipotle salad, Chicken, Fajita Veggies, Black Beans, Pico, Corn, Tomatillo Salsa, Sour Cream, Cheese (57 g total carbohydrate)

-Burrito Bowl, Carnitas, Brown Rice, Fajitas, Pico, Tomatillo, Cheese, Guac, Lettuce (55 g)
+Burrito Bowl, Carnitas, Brown Rice, Fajita Veggies, Pico, Tomatillo Salsa, Cheese, Guac, Lettuce (59 g total carbohydrate)